neam/webapp-xul-wrapper/README.md

 4. If necessary, update the url for the browser tag in modules/app/chrome/content/app/ui/main.xul
 5. Customize branding and metadata to your liking

 The Kitchen Sink acts as a reference implementation for how to send messages between the webapp and the wrapper XUL application.
+(Hint: Check the scripts under the folder indicated by the BRIDGESCRIPTS variable in config.sh)

 Tips
 -----------------------------